codice/acdebugger/README.md

 The current implementation will put a breakpoint on line 472 of `java.security.AccessControlContext` (the throws clause), analyze and report possible solutions to the security failure.
 It will do so for a single failure and exit unless the `-continuous` option is used in which case it will let the VM continue as if no failures had occurred and report for all failures (unless they were already detected and reported).
+The debugger also accounts for acceptable security failures.
+These are security failures that occurs in specific parts of the system which are deemed acceptable and for which no permissions requires granting.
+This is typically the case when the code actually handles such exception appropriately without consequences.
+When such failures are detected, the debugger will simply ignore them and let them fail normally without reporting them (unless the --dump option is specified).

 It also provides an option where it will put a breakpoint on line 1096 of `org.eclipse.osgi.internal.serviceregistry.ServiceRegistry` to detect all service permission checks done before the registry dispatches service events to other bundles.
 This option is not on by default as it can slow down the system a bit.